cccntu/forking-an-agent/README.md

 ## Benefits of Forking

 Like `dispatch_agent`, forking can help avoid filling up the context window.
-Additionally, it provides a number of benefits:
+Additionally, it offers several key benefits:

 1. **Shared Context**: Children agents can have the full context of the main agent, so the children can immediately have the full context without additional prompting or tool calls.
 2. **Parallel Processing**: Besides the obvious speed advantage, it can also improve the focus vs. performing unrelated tasks in serial.
 3. **Prompt caching**: The whole context window prefix is shared and can be cached, reducing the latency and cost.
-4. **Performance optimization**: Besides prompt caching, the inference could be parallelized, and provide additional speedup & cost reduction, since the shared prefix are being used at the same time. e.g. [Hydragen: High-Throughput LLM Inference with Shared Prefixes](https://arxiv.org/abs/2402.05099)
+4. **Inference optimization**: Beyond prompt caching, inference can be parallelized to provide additional speedup and cost reduction, as shared prefixes are utilized simultaneously.
+For example, see [Hydragen: High-Throughput LLM Inference with Shared Prefixes](https://arxiv.org/abs/2402.05099)

 ## Implementation